Roadshow trucks are a great deal of fun for sure, but measuring their impact is key to success

 “Don’t be afraid to try new measurement tools and techniques; just remember to check that they help you meet your original objectives and you can’t go far wrong.”
 Recommends Gemma.

-Event Marketing Solutions help brands and organisations get their message across through experiential roadshow campaigns and are leading the industry throughout the UK, Europe and the Middle East.
+EMS help brands and organisations get their message across through experiential roadshow campaigns and are leading the industry throughout the UK, Europe and the Middle East.
 Part of that success is down to their ability to show just how a roadshow truck has had a direct benefit on a campaign.
 Whether it’s how many sales, how much positive feedback, how many demonstrations, how many follow up calls, store visits, or website hits, whatever the information is you need, we can provide it to you.